mdn/browser-compat-data/schemas/compat-data-schema.md

 ### Ranged versions

-For certain browsers, ranged versions are allowed as it is sometimes impossible to find out in which early version of a browser a feature shipped.
+For certain browsers, ranged versions are allowed as it is sometimes impossible, or simply unreasonable, to find out in which early version of a browser a feature shipped.
 Ranged versions should be used sparingly and only when it is impossible to find out the version number a feature initially shipped in.
 The following ranged version values are allowed:

 - Edge
   - "≤18" (supported in some version of EdgeHTML-based Edge)